gezero/sheriff/README.md

         "links":[{"rel":"self","href":"http://localhost/rest/addresses/2NDyZrJZamhofJpkPqCpx6Tcf6ECPzg1ZU1"}]
     }

 Here you can see the newly created address as well as the server public key.
-You should be now able to send get request to the link provided to get new status of the address.
+You should be now able to send GET request to the link provided to get new status of the address.
 (Could be useful for getting balance?)
 You can now send some bitcoins to the address.
-And see that the Get request will update you with the new balance.
+And see that the GET request will update you with the new balance.

 Creating transaction
 --------------------
-When you will have enough balance, you can now send request for creating new transaction for the address.
-You want to send Post request to the URL /rest/transactions with the content similar to this one:
+When you will have enough balance, you can send request for creating new transaction from the address.
+You want to send POST request to the URL /rest/transactions with the content similar to this one:

     {
         "targetAddress":"mkXBTS6T6JmJjKpto9QJmCDWxb5nxg3GAq",
         "amount":20000,
         "sourceAddress":"2NDyZrJZamhofJpkPqCpx6Tcf6ECPzg1ZU1"
     }
+Here is the sourceAddress the address that you created in previeous requests.

  This should give you response of the following form: